magento/knowledge-base/src/troubleshooting/miscellaneous/exact-match-search-for-product-not-working-in-adobe-commerce.md

 labels: issue,troubleshooting,Adobe Commerce,clarification,exact match,product search,Live Search,native search,100% match,2.4.x
 ---

 This article provides a solution for the issue where exact match search (100% match) for a product is not working in Adobe Commerce 2.4.x.
-For example, the search results for "Saga 1" include products with values of "saga" equals "Saga 16" (not 100% match).
-However, in Adobe Commerce 2.3.x, the search results for "Saga 1" only return results of products with values of "saga" equals "Saga 1" (100% match).

 ## Affected products and versions